RaphaelleC/project-1/README.md

 #### Other variables
 I used other variables to keep track of the game status :
 - `const startingWinValue = 2048`: the value to obtain to win the game.
 When it is done, a new button ``continue`` appears and players can chose to either start again with the `new game` button or continue to get as far as they can.
-- the variable `winValue` which is equal to `startingWinValue` as long as players don't click the `continue` button.
+- The variable `winValue` which is equal to `startingWinValue` as long as players don't click the `continue` button.
 If so, it is changed to -3, an impossible value to obtain, so that players can continue to play until completely blocked.

 ## Screenshots
 ![In game footage](/Screenshots/2048-in-game.png)